reefer42/Xkaliber-repo/README.md

 # Xkaliber Repository updates :

+9/6/25

+added goose ai agent software for physical and work realated related tasks and more

 8/19/25

 added 2 new packages: pied tts voice changer and HANDHELD DAEMON FOR TDP AND BUTTON CONTROLS.
 THE PACKAGE FOR HHD IS IN OUR REPO BE SURE TO UPDATE